Sync from develop, then create your branch

 Releases are handled by maintainers.
 The flow is:

-- PRs are merged to
+- Contributor PRs are reviewed and merged to

-mainwith CI passing - Version is bumped in
+- Version is bumped in

-You don't need to worry about releases — just get your PR merged and we'll handle the rest.
+You don't need to worry about releases; just get your PR merged and we'll handle the rest.

 Got Questions?